Aliucord/DiscordThemer/README.md

+### Important: Simple mode in Themer currently doesn't support latest versions of Discord, fix will be dispatched soon!

 # DiscordThemer
 Xposed module that allows you to change colors in Discord.
 Requires enabled Resource Hooks in EdXposed / LSPosed Manager settings.